undyingdisease/undyingdisease/README.md

 <br>
 dont spam follow pls
 <br>
-hitler reincarnates and pjm + forsaken fans dni ok..? thanks
+hitler reincarnates + if you like pjm AND forsaken dni ok..? thanks